 When a Forward Certificate Transfer is initially registered, the M-RETS Administrator will send a notice to the transferee asking them if they accept the terms of the Forward Certificate Transfer.
 Acceptance of the Forward Certificate Transfer means that the transferee accepts all future transfers under the Forward Certificate Transfer.
 After the initial acceptance, the transferee will receive a notice from the M-RETS Administrator after each time Certificates are deposited into the transferee's account.
-In addition, the notification will explain if the Forward Certificate Transfer.)
+In addition, the notification will explain if the Forward Certificate Transfer deposit was not fulfilled as expected (e.g. as indicated by the original terms of the Forward Certificate Transfer.)